 - Contact firstname.lastname@example.org to learn more about the program.

-MAPC is taking action to advance equity and cultural competency in our organization and beyond through implementation of the MAPC Equity Implementation Plan.
+MAPC is taking action to advance equity and cultural competency in our organization and beyond through implementation of the an annual MAPC Equity Action Plan.

-The annual plans outline action items MAPC prioritized in order to advance equity and cultural competency across five key areas:
+The annual plans outline action items MAPC prioritizes in order to advance equity and cultural competency across five key areas:

 - Organizational Culture